What Does Low Free and Total Testosterone Mean?

 • Improved sexual function and increased sex drive

-• Fat loss and improved muscle tone
+• Fat loss and increased muscle mass

 • Improved cognition